syncfusion-content/windowsforms-docs/WindowsForms/XPTaskBar/Overview.md

 # Key Features

-**Header Settings** - Provides options to customize the text, appearance, font and size of the XPTaskBarBox header.
+**Header settings** - Provides options to customize the text, appearance, font and size of the XPTaskBarBox header.

-**VerticalLayout** - Provides options to customize the layout to be horizontal or vertical.
+**Layout orientation** - Provides options to customize the layout to be horizontal or vertical.

 **Padding** - Provides options to customize interior spacing, horizontal and vertical padding using integer values.

-**Visual Style** - Provides rich set of style to customize the look and feel of XPTaskBar.
+**Visual style** - Provides rich set of style to customize the look and feel of XPTaskBar.